Jill Raitt: Duke Divinity School

 In 1973, Raitt joined the faculty of Duke Divinity School in Durham, North Carolina, as an associate professor; she taught at Duke until 1981.
 She was the first woman on the school’s faculty.
 Her mother lived with her in Durham.
 To aid students in their effort to make Duke Divinity more inclusive of women, Raitt donated her office to start the school’s Women’s Center.
-In August 1975, Raitt moved to Cambridge, Massachusetts to spend a year as a National Endowment for the Humanities fellow and a Fellow of the Radcliffe Institute.
+In August 1975, Raitt moved to Cambridge, Massachusetts to spend a year as a National Endowment for the Humanities fellow and a fellow of the Radcliffe Institute.
 While in Cambridge, Raitt was diagnosed with breast cancer.
 After a year in Cambridge, Raitt returned to Durham in May 1975, where she underwent two years of chemotherapy.
 The treatment was successful in eliminating her breast cancer.
 In 1977, she was granted tenure, making her the first woman to receive tenure at Duke Divinity School.

 University of Missouri

 In 1981, Raitt was invited by the University of Missouri in Columbia, Missouri to found a Department of Religious Studies.
 That same year the Divinity School of the University of Chicago named Raitt Alumna of the Year.
-After establishing a successful department, Raitt taught full-time at the University of Missouri from 1981 to 2001, and, after retirement, part-time from 2002 to 2008.
-In 2008, she began a three-year term at Fontbonne University (in St. Louis) as the CSJ endowed chair in Catholic thought, followed by an appointment as visiting professor at St. Louis University.
-She returned to the University of Missouri as a part-time visiting professor in 2013.
+After establishing a successful department, Raitt taught full time at the University of Missouri from 1981 to 2001.
+After retirement, she continued teaching part time from 2002 to 2008.
+In 2008, she began a three-year term at Fontbonne University (in Missouri) as the Sisters of St. Joseph of Carondelet Endowed Chair in Catholic Thought, followed by an appointment as visiting professor at Saint Louis University.
+She returned to the University of Missouri as a part time visiting professor in 2013.